-6.2.1 Bicycle Safety Campaign
+Bicycle Safety Campaign

-Goals and Objectives Objective 1C: Improve user understanding of how to safely share the public right-of-way Duningt Description 9 , Project Description Support efforts of a private partner to develop an effective education campaign that targets teaching bike safety to children.
+zioj die dandij dajnipangi.
+Goals and Objectives Objective 1C Improve user understanding of how to safely share the public right-of-way Project Description Support efforts of a private partner to develop an effective education campaign that targets teaching bike safety to children.
 Safety education campaigns have been shown to be effective where new information is presented and where the target audience has not already formed habits.
 Thus, children are the best targets for bicycle safety campaigns.
-1 Benefits Reduces crashes and conflicts due to interactions between bicycles and vehicles.
-Challenges Finding appropriate private partner Related Projects N/A
+2 Benefits Reduces crashes and conflicts due to interactions between bicycles and vehicles.
+Challenges Finding appropriate private partner.
+Homer Bicycle Club has a "Homer Shares the Road" campaign that could be built upon.
+Related Projects N/A